-- Managing the length of the development cycle for new products and product enhancements; - Adapting to emerging and evolving industry standards and to technological developments by our competitors and customers; - Extending the operation of our products and services to new and evolving platforms, operating systems and hardware products, such as mobile devices.
+- Managing the length of the development cycle for new products and product enhancements; - Adapting to emerging and evolving industry standards and to technological developments by our competitors and customers; and - Extending the operation of our products and services to new and evolving platforms, operating systems and hardware products, such as mobile devices.

-Our product development activities are costly and recovering our investment in product development may take a significant amount of time, if it occurs at all.
+Our product development activities are costly, and recovering our investment in product development may take a significant amount of time, if it occurs at all.
 We anticipate continuing to make significant investments in software research and development and related product opportunities because we believe it is necessary to compete successfully.

-Our product development activities also could be impacted by competition from products with new features or leveraging new technologies, such as artificial intelligence (AI), that render our existing products less competitive or obsolete.
+Our product development activities also could be impacted by competition from products with new features or new technologies, such as artificial intelligence (AI), that might render our existing products less competitive or obsolete.
 We may not respond effectively to the technological requirements of the changing market.
-If we need new technologies or if we are not able to develop new products or product upgrades acceptable to customers to remain competitive, the development, acquisition, and implementation of those new products, product upgrades or technologies may require us to make significant capital investments.